happyputi/BDF-manual-en-new/source/guide/SCF.rst

     end geometry

 .. hint::
     In contrast to Hartree-Fock, Kohn-Sham requires the advanced input to specify the exchange-related functional using the dft keyword.
-If you are a concise input, you only need to specify the swap-related functional and base group.
+If you are using the easy input, you only need to specify the XC functional and basis set.
 The system chooses to use either RKS or UKS depending on the spin state, and if ROKS is to be used, it must be explicitly entered.

 Kohn-Sham calculations based on RS hybrid functionals